corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 Before a certificate can be issued to a new node, its CSR first needs to be approved.
 The mechanism by which approval is granted can vary from a basic automatic approval approach to a more manual, production grade approach like JIRA integration.
-The approval mechanism is configured by specifying the plugin class responsible for handling CSR approvals within the Issuance workflow inside the Identity Manager’s config file.
+The approval mechanism is configured by specifying the plugin class responsible for handling CSR approvals within the Issuance workflow inside the Identity Manager’s configuration file.
 The CENM currently ships with two included
 plugins: